 Nancy Sobhy Bolous, MD, MA, MSc

-Nancy Sobhy Bolous, MD, MA, MSc, is a postdoc research associate in the Department of Global Pediatric Medicine where her work is focused on health economics and costing.
+Nancy Sobhy Bolous, MD, MA, MSc, is a Research Scientist, Disease Burden and Simulation for the department of Global Pediatric Medicine where her work is focused on health economics and costing.
 She joined St. Jude from Cairo, Egypt, where she worked as a project manager on various health care projects on a national and international scale.

 Nancy earned her medical degree from Ain Shams University in Cairo.
 After conducting medical electives in the United Kingdom, India and Russia then practicing briefly as a physician in Cairo, her passion to have a positive influence on the health care system motivated her to pursue a master’s degree in health care economics and management (Eu-HEM).
 The two-year program was designed in a way that each semester was conducted in a different university: The University of Bologna in Italy, Erasmus University of Rotterdam in The Netherlands and Management Center Innsbruck in Austria.
 Finally, the master’s thesis was based on a research project in the United Kingdom.